BIENVENUE A BROMET!

 Bromet is proud to be a British Council “International School”.
 Since working our way up through the foundation and intermediate levels of the prestigious British Council International School Award, we obtained the full award in 2017.
 International studies are now firmly established in Bromet: embedded in our whole school curriculum and giving an international dimension to all our whole school activities.
 We are currently applying for re-accreditation and have already completed a variety of successful whole school activities such as our recent Mother Tongue Day and food festival, our heritage box exhibition and our work with partner schools in Tenerife and Cordoba as part of our ERASMUS+ project.
 We have also established partner schools in India, Italy and the USA and a number of our children have been writing letters and communicating by email and video with children in these countries.
 Please see our International Pages for more information.

-Further to the above, Bromet was recently awarded the Primary Languages Quality Award at gold level, one of only a small number of schools to achieve this.
+Further to the above, Bromet was also awarded the Primary Languages Quality Award at gold level, one of only a small number of schools to achieve this.
 The award was given in recognition of our commitment to language learning and the “substantial progress” being made by our children in both French and Spanish.
 In particular, we were commended for our “exciting commitment to the use of the target language”, the “impressive quality of (our) international work” and “the obvious enthusiasm and excitement of (our) pupils for the subject”.

 The above awards were instrumental in Bromet’s success in applying for an EU grant to run an international cultural heritage project.
 In March 2018 we were awarded an unprecedented grant of almost 200,000 Euros to complete a project entitled “Who Do We Think We Are?”
 The project is co-funded by ERASMUS+ and Bromet is the lead school of four in the UK (Bromet, Oxhey Wood, Parkgate and Holywell) and two schools in Spain (in Tenerife and Cordoba).